MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This stat has no programmed use.
 However, it can be used in [[if conditionals|Tutorial:-Writing-descriptions#if]] when writing descriptions to affect what the Player sees when inspecting various things.
-For example, a Player with a high intelligence stat may receive more clues to assist in solving [[Puzzles|Data-Structure:-Puzzle]] and murders than a Player with a low intelligence stat.
+For example, a Player with a high intelligence stat may receive more clues to assist in solving [Puzzles](puzzle.md) and murders than a Player with a low intelligence stat.
 Whereas a Player with a low intelligence stat might see this:

 `It's a small compartment below the dartboard.
 Written on it is "Prime x Prime x Prime = 266".
 There doesn't seem to be any way to open it.
 Maybe it will open if you hit three prime numbers on the dartboard that multiply together to make 266.`